German football rivalries: European club football

 Real Madrid versus Bayern Munich is the match that has historically been played most often in the Champions League/European Cup with 26 matches.
 Real's former biggest loss at home in the Champions League came at the hands of Bayern on 29 February 2000 (2–4).
 Due to Bayern being traditionally hard to beat for Madrid, Madrid supporters often refer to Bayern as the "Bestia negra" ("Black Beast").
 Despite the number of duels, Bayern and Real have never met in the final of a Champions League or European Cup.

 National team

-The German national team also has many rivalries, including with Italy, England, the Netherlands, France, and Poland.
+The German national team also has many rivalries, including with the Netherlands, Italy, England and France.
 When there were two German national teams, West and East Germany, they were also rivals.